stinky-lizard/tf2-fakeclass/README.md

 Made for freak.tf2.host.

-Lots of the code is by arthurdead on Github - https://github.com/arthurdead.
+Lots of the core functionality code is by arthurdead on Github - https://github.com/arthurdead.

-It requires TF2Items.
+Requires TF2Items.